High availability

 -e

-flag at the top of all scripts (except user data) as follows:#!/bin/bash –e
+flag at the top of all scripts (except customer data) as follows:#!/bin/bash –e

-This will cause the script to exit with a non-zero exit code.
+This causes the script to exit with a nonzero exit code.

 -